Hardcoreprawn/architecture/input/posts/principles/2023-04-21-be-suspicious.md

 ---
-title: Be Suspicious
+Title: Be Suspicious
-description: Don't assume people will do the right things.
+Description: Don't assume people will do the right things.
 Whethe rby malice or ignorance, users will try to break your app.
-date: 2023-04-21T17:16:49.125Z
+Date: 2023-04-21T17:16:49.125Z
-preview: ""
+Preview: ""
-draft: true
+Draft: true
-tags:
+Tags:
   - Architectural Principles
   - Architecture
   - Security Principles
-categories: []
+Categories: []
 ArchiveTitle: ""
+Type: default
 ---

 Check and verify input.
 Look for tainted input.